atenni/RTOCounter/README.md

 # RTO Counter

 A quick Python 3 script to parse available public data in order to generate a time series of current Australian RTOs.
+Turns `RtoList.csv` into `RTO_yearly_counts.csv`.

 ## Steps to get raw data (as of 19/Feb/2016)